mikeratcliffe97/mikeratcliffe97.github.io/_posts/2020-07-14-BackinMyDay.md

 In the experience, the user can visit three famous Bristol venues: <a href="https://lakota.co.uk/" target="_blank">Lakota</a>, the <a href="https://www.trinitybristol.org.uk/" target="_blank">Trinity Centre</a> and <a href="https://thefleece.co.uk/" target="_blank">The Fleece</a>.
 Each venue features a song from a Bristol based artist that is related to the venue.
 Lakota features the song ‘Dancehall Tornado’ by the house DJ duo, Way Out West.
 The Trinity Centre features ‘Brown Paper Bag’ by Roni Size and the Fleece features ‘Danny Nedelko’ by the band Idles.
 The venues are accessed through a poster board style interface, where the user can select which venue they want to visit using the VR controller.
 Venues feature other NPC club goers (or ravers) and are designed to feel ethereal yet immersive - as if the user is remembering visiting the venue from <i> the good old days. </i>

+The experience was built for the Oculus Go using Unity by a team of five students over about six months.
+We used a lot of free assets from the unity store but modelled the venues from reference images and also modelled some generic venue props, such as pint glasses and speakers.

 # My Role
 One of my main contributions was to the project was the research and creative decisions, which made sure the experience was accurate and authentic; as well as appealing to all audiences.